pyguides

 Building CLI Tools with argparse

-If you’ve ever used a command-line tool in Python, you’ve probably passed arguments like --verbose or -f filename.
+Building CLI tools in Python doesn’t require a third-party library.
+If you’ve ever used a command-line tool, you’ve probably passed arguments like --verbose or -f filename.
 These are handled by the argparse module, part of Python’s standard library.
 It’s the standard way to build CLIs that feel professional and behave like Unix tools.

 Before argparse, developers used sys.argv directly.
 It works, but you end up parsing strings manually, handling errors yourself, and producing unhelpful error messages.
 Argparse gives you: